Honda City: First generation (AA/FV/FA; 1981)

 The Honda City Turbo was introduced in September 1982.
 It was powered by a turbocharged version of the 1231 cc Honda ER engine.
-A Pininfarina designed drop-top Cabriolet utilized the wider fenders and bigger bumpers of the Turbo II "Bulldog", but was only available with the naturally aspirated 67 PS engine.
+A Pininfarina designed drop-top Cabriolet utilised the wider fenders and bigger bumpers of the Turbo II "Bulldog", but was only available with the naturally aspirated 67 PS engine.
 There was also a Pro-series of van versions with either two or four seats.
 A high-roof "R Manhattan Roof" version with a 10 cm taller roof also appeared.

 Exports of the City were primarily to Europe (where it was renamed Honda Jazz, due to Opel having trademarked the City name), Australia (in two-seater 'van' form, to circumvent Australian import restrictions on passenger vehicles at the time) and New Zealand (where it was locally assembled).
 Production ended in late 1986 with the introduction of the GA type City.

 Second generation (GA; 1986)

 Honda replaced the original City series AA in November 1986 with this generation (designated GA1), and again with an update in 1989 (GA2).
 This model was produced until 1994.
 The Fit name also first appeared as a trim variant of the second-generation City.
 There was no convertible model, with both the convertible and Turbo models of the previous generation continuing on sale for a little while.
 In most markets aside from Japan, the City's market position was left open until filled by the Honda Logo in 1999.

 On 31 October 1986, the second-generation City was introduced with the slogan "City of Talent." in Japan, and was available at Honda Clio dealerships.
 The Honda Clio dealership chain was being positioned as Honda's purveyor of luxuriously equipped vehicles like the Honda Legend, the Honda Concerto, and the Honda Accord, and this generation City enabled Clio locations to sell economically priced vehicles normally found at Honda Primo.

-In this remodel, there are major changes in the appearance of the vehicle Honda called "Crouching form", which consisted of a low and wide design that contributed to lighter vehicle weight (basic grade 680 kg) combined with improvements in driving performance.
-The styling reflects a corporate decision to enact a shared appearance with the first-generation Honda Today kei car, the internationally strong seller, third-generation subcompact Honda Civic, and the third-generation compact Honda Accord AeroDeck.
+In this remodel, there are major changes in the appearance of the vehicle Honda called "Crouching form", which consisted of a low and wide design that contributed to lighter vehicle weight (basic trim 680 kg) combined with improvements in driving performance.
+The styling reflects a corporate decision to enact a shared appearance with the first-generation Honda Today (a kei car), the internationally strong seller, third-generation Honda Civic (a subcompact car), and the third-generation Honda Accord AeroDeck (a compact car).
 This generation shared its exterior dimensions and engine size almost exactly with the first-generation Civic.
 The Honda CR-X was the only three-door hatchback that adopted a fastback, sloping rear hatch, similar to the Honda Verno products during the mid-1980s.